drwebsax/type_react/README.md

 # Web-based Audio Workstation Project with React.js and Typescript

-This project is working with Drsax.js with [Drsax.js](https://drsax.github.io/DrSAX/lib.1.8.html).
+This new project is working with Drsax.js with [Drsax.js](https://drsax.github.io/DrSAX/lib.1.8.html).

 ## Abstract